heckman/macOS-alias-tools/README.md

 The funcionality provided by these scripts may eventually be merged into the binaries, or be made into new binaries themselves.
+The format of these scripts is such that the files can be used as autoloadable functions in Zsh by simply placeing them in a directory on the `fpath`.
+This is how I use them, which is why each script is a single function called from its body, and why the two helper functions have their own scripts.

 ### isalias